Krisha McCoy, MS

 and infections.
 You will provide blood and urine samples for a variety of tests, including tests for infections and anemia.

 At these visits, your doctor will weigh you, check your blood pressure, measure and feel your growing abdomen, and check for swelling.
 After week 12, your doctor will listen to your baby’s heartbeat.
-You may also have blood tests, urine tests, and/or
+You will also have blood tests, urine tests, and

 At each prenatal visit, you should discuss any questions or concerns you have with your doctor.

 The following table describes the most common prenatal tests used to monitor your pregnancy and identify problems.

 Cervical cancer screening.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T116761/Cervical-cancer-screening.
 Updated October 6, 2016.
 Accessed December 27, 2016.